AP Exam Dates 2026: Full Schedule and Test Calendar

 Planning is key to succeeding in Advanced Placement exams.
-The AP test schedule 2026 gives students and families clear dates well before exam season, making it easier to organise revision, manage academic commitments, and reduce stress.
+The 2026 AP exam dates give students and families clear timelines well before exam season, making it easier to organise revision, manage academic commitments, and reduce stress.
 Strong AP results can also support college placement and earn university credit, helping students move more quickly into advanced studies.
-This guide clearly explains the 2026 AP exam dates so you can plan your prep with confidence.

 Introduction to AP Exam Dates 2026